Skip to content

 This is the recommended method for Windows template installations.
 It is easier to maintain and works across all modern Windows versions.

-Requires a template prepared with Cloudbase-Init, sysprepped, and compatible with Proxmox's cloud-init integration.
-It is highly recommended to also install the QEMU guest agent.
+Requires a template prepared with cloud-init (e.g., Cloudbase-Init), sysprepped, and compatible with Proxmox's cloud-init integration.
+The QEMU guest agent must also be installed and configured to start on boot.

 Windows cloud-init support requires Proxmox VE 8.2.4 or newer.
 Earlier versions may need community patches (further information can be found in the Proxmox forum) and may not work in all environments.